essentialkaos/mockka/readme.md

   "result": {}
 }

-# You can define different values for each response
+# You can define different http codes for each response
 @CODE:1
 200